 Meet the staff at Skylark Vets and find out a little more about them!
-Our team is made up of Charlotte, the vet, and Heather, the nurse.
+Our team is made up of Charlotte, the vet, nurses Heather and Rebecca and our receptionist Dawn.

 Charlotte qualified as a vet from the Royal (Dick) School of Veterinary Science, Edinburgh.
 Prior to this, she completed an honours degree in Physiology with Biochemistry at Southampton University.
 The veterinary profession is her second career, and she feels confident that this is the final path to walk – particularly since she has started Skylark Vets!

 Charlotte grew up in the countryside, surrounded by woodlands, fields and haystacks!
 She has always harboured a passion for both animals – whatever their shape or size – and the great British outdoors.
 She particularly loves hill walking, but is amenable to many outdoor pursuits!
 Over the years, Charlotte’s many companions have varied from dogs to birds, to guinea-pigs and rabbits.
 She was frequently involved for caring for school pets.
 These tended to be of the more unusual variety, including orphaned hedgehogs that were subsequently re-released!

 British wildlife close is close to Charlotte’s heart, and she is keen to help to preserve the natural world wherever possible.
 She is a firm believer that wild animals should remain wild!